frl3/skills-introduction-to-github/README.md

   Link to docs.github.com for further explanations.
   Encourage users to open new tabs for steps!
 -->
+Hello, World!

+This is a demo project for learning how to use Git.

 ## Step 1: Create a branch